PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 Surprise!
 </details>

+> [!WARNING] Because collapsed sections are easy to overlook, use them sparingly.
+Instead of collapsing some amount of the document, it may be more wise to break up the content into discrete files.

 ## Mermaid:

 Mermaid is the formatting we use for displaying flowcharts about the plugin.
 From the perspective of style guidelines, these flowcharts can be thought of as images, with the added functionality that they are interactive. [here](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams).

-## Banners:
+## Alerts:

+This section is a copy of [discussion](https://github.com/orgs/community/discussions/16925) of these features when they were first introduced to GFM.

-Banners (or alerts) are an extension of Markdown used to emphasize critical information.
+Alerts are an extension of Markdown used to emphasize critical information.
 On GitHub, they are displayed with distinctive colors and icons to indicate the importance of the content.

 **An example of all three types:**
 ```markdown